 When it comes to marine refrigeration, the fridge(s) is an area that consumes the most energy whether it is 12 or 120 volt, even if your take into account the new and energy efficient models.
 The propane models alleviate any energy consumption issues, other than gas.

-The LP propane fridges are very energy efficient, yet they consume propane gas which requires rotating a spare tank on board.
+fridges are very energy efficient, yet they consume propane gas which requires rotating a spare tank on board.
 With propane, there are some safety issues that need yearly maintenance inspections.
 The LP systems also require some form of remote switches, sensors and solenoids to maintain a safe explosion proof environment.